hashicorp/vagrant/docs/getting-started/boxes.md

 ## Configuring the Project to use the Box

-Now that the rails box has been successfully added to the Vagrant system, we need to tell our project to use it as a base.
+Now that the lucid box has been successfully added to the Vagrant installation, we need to tell our project to use it as a base.
 This is done through the Vagrantfile.
 Open the Vagrantfile and paste the following contents into it.
-The function of the contents should be self-explanatory:
+The functional of the contents should be self-explanatory:

 {% highlight ruby %}
 Vagrant::Config.run do |config|
-  config.vm.box = "getting_started"
+  config.vm.box = "lucid32"
 end
 {% endhighlight %}